-We provide source-code packages for Windows (the winsrc zip-files) and Linux and macOS (the unixsrc tarballs).
-The source-code packages contain simple sample data, but the larger data files (described below) will need to be downloaded separately.
+We provide source-code packages for Windows (in a zip-file) and Linux and macOS (in a tarball).
+The source-code packages do not contain geodata (described below) which will need to be downloaded separately.
 To compile GPlates from source, you will require:

 Instructions on how to compile GPlates from source may be found in the GPlates source-code releases, in the files:

 A sample set of these data-files are also contained within the GPlates installation packages, and will be automatically installed with GPlates.
 This data has been updated for the GPlates 2.3 release.
 Thanks to the EarthByte Project for making these data-files available!